 A web-based survey of the RAND Corporation’s American School Leader Panel found that only 25 percent of principals rated their support for students with disabilities as “completely sufficient.”
 Although principals don’t receive much training on special education services, they are often responsible for decisions related to discipline, transportation, placement, and the overall special education program.

-For more information on A Principal’s Role in Special Education, view our webinar with Dr. David Bateman here.
-The webinar presentation can be found here.
+For more information on A Principal's Role in Special Education, view our webinar with Dr. David Bateman and download the webinar presentation.